MatsM16/sveve-dotnet/readme.md

 When a user replies to your sms, Sveve can invoked a web-hook configured by you.
 To receive messages, see [Sveve.AspNetCore](#sveve.aspnetcore).
 ## Testing
-Testing-mode can be done on two levels.
-On the whole client:
+Test-mode can be enabled for the entire client:
 ```cs
 var client = new SveveClient(new SveveClientOption
 {